Engineering is the ultimate field for problem-solving and innovation.

 Civil structures engineers specialise in the analysis and design of structures, ranging from small to large complex ones, such as Sydney Tower, Sydney Harbour Bridge and Sydney Opera House.
 They are proficient in the advanced design, modelling and testing techniques needed to design efficient, long-lasting structures and to understand the traditional and advanced materials available for their construction.

 Civil and environmental engineers are experts in assessing environmental impact and design of green buildings, transport, waste and other engineered systems.
 They specialise in the efficient use of energy, protecting soil and water from contamination and design waste, pollution control and resource recovery systems.

-Data engineers build the secure cyber-physical hardware and software infrastructure and systems that drives the collection, transmission, storage and analysis of data.
+Data engineers build the secure cyber-physical hardware and software infrastructure and systems that drive the collection, transmission, storage and analysis of data.
 This infrastructure enables organisations to innovate and optimise their services using broadband networking and powerful computing.
 Data engineers will play a critical role as more devices are connected via the Internet of Things.